bekker/hanji-mediawiki/README.md

 Mediawiki 1.25 and above

 ## Install
-Clone this repository on your mediawiki `skins` folder.
-Then add the following in your `LocalSettings.php`:
+Clone this repository on your mediawiki `skins` directory.
+Then rename the directory as `Hanji`.
+Add the following in your `LocalSettings.php`:
 ```php
 require_once "$IP/skins/hanji-mediawiki/Hanji.php";
 ```